-In accordance with Statement of Financial Accounting Standards 123R, for financial statement purposes, we expense all equity-based awards over the period earned based upon their estimated fair value at grant date, or subsequently, depending on the terms of the award.
+In accordance with FAS 123R, for financial statement purposes, we expense all equity-based awards over the period earned based upon their estimated fair value at grant date, or subsequently, depending on the terms of the award.
 FAS 123R has not resulted in any significant changes in our compensation program design.